DEI

 • Interrupting implicit bias, the science of automatic decision-making, and the impact of implicit bias in the workplace.

-In addition, Sam Simmons will facilitate several training sessions to help us understand the ways that historical and intergenerational trauma affect the African American community.
+In addition, Sam Simmons has facilitated several training sessions to help us understand the ways that historical and intergenerational trauma affect the African American community.
 Topics include:

 • What experiences of trauma mean for the practical, day-to-day work Simpson does.